Database

 Presence of independent telecom authority

-The Telecommunications Authority of Trinidad and Tobago (established in July 2004 by an amendment to the Telecommunications Act 2001) is the executive authority in the country for the supervision and administration of services in the telecommunications sector.
-This authority is reported to be completely independent of the government in the decision-making process.
+It is reported that the Communications Regulatory Authority of the Republic of Lithuania (CRA), the executive authority for the supervision and administration of services in the telecommunications sector, is independent from the government in the decision-making process.

 Coverage Telecommunications sector